 - Building renewable energy projects has the potential to create thousands of jobs.
 Many of these will require similar skills, training and experience to the existing oil and gas workforce.
-Despite this, there is little support provided for high-carbon workers to find alternative jobs, to facilitate retraining where necessary, or to lighten the financial burden of training currently borne by the workers themselves. - The Scottish Government must be proactive to ensure the workforce is available to expand our renewables industry. - Skills audits should be conducted at the Scottish level, backed up by a jobs guarantee that secures alternative employment for workers.
+Despite this, there is little support provided for high-carbon workers to find alternative jobs, to facilitate retraining where necessary, or to lighten the financial burden of training currently borne by the workers themselves. - The UK and Scottish Governments must be proactive to ensure the workforce is available to expand our renewables industry. - Skills audits should be conducted on the UK and Scottish level, backed up by a jobs guarantee that secures alternative employment for workers.